LIFTON,

 Cecil McWatters

 So, if McWatters story here is correct it’s not Oswald who gets on the bus and is the first one to inform people that the president was shot and then laughs.
-I’m going to count the points I make here that by themselves destroy the entirety of the Bledsoe story, like this one, thus [Point #1]
+I’m going to count the points I make here that by themselves destroy the entirety of the Bledsoe story.

 [Point #2] Now we’re supposed to believe “The Laughing Incident” occurs while McWatters is stuck in traffic on Elm Street and before “Oswald,” got off the bus.
 Does it?
 No. McWatters says this happened after the bus crossed Marsalis St. (See 2H281.)